hagdesigns/Chipped-Beef/readme.md

 # About Chipped Beef

 This is a little project I began working on to build a design framework so I can rapidly prototype new websites.
-Not very many new ideas to be found her, and much is borrowed from Bootstrap, but it's setup exactly how I like it.
+Not very many new ideas to be found here, and much is borrowed from Bootstrap, but it's setup exactly how I like it.
 Also, be aware that I built this for use in my own projects, so some things that I think are perfect for my workflow might be crazy to you.

 ## Latest Revisions